-- Budget (a template can be accessed through your My Art Fund account).
-You can include cash, in-kind support and volunteer time as match funding. - Draft briefs or job descriptions for any freelancers or new members of staff. - A delivery plan that sets out activities, milestones, review periods and dates.
+- Budget (a template can be found on our website).
+You can include cash, in-kind support and volunteer time as match funding, although these things are not a requirement. - Draft briefs or job descriptions for any freelancers or new members of staff. - A delivery plan that sets out activities, milestones, review periods and dates. - Letter/s of support from formal partner/s.